 Recommendation 3: The existing G-NRUF forecasts be changed to reporting at Exchange Area level instead of NPA complex with forecast quantities specified as the number of Thousands-Blocks required as opposed to CO Codes required.
 The results can then be rolled-up to the NPA complex for relief planning purposes while at the same time allowing for better Thousands-Block pool management.

-Recommendation 4: The frequency of the existing G-NRUF be changed to twice per year so as to have better Exchange Area forecasts for Thousands-Block pool management.
+Recommendation 4: The frequency of the existing G-NRUF reporting including utilization reporting be changed to twice per year so as to have better Exchange Area forecasts for Thousands-Block pool management.

+Recommendation 5: It is recommended that the new NRUF reporting format including utilzation formatting be implemented prior to the first implementation of thousands block pooling in order to establish a baseline of the effectiveness of thousands block pooling.

 2.3 Months-to-Exhaust Criteria